-The 10635NAT Diploma of Chaplaincy is developed by Booth College in consultation with The Salvation Army's chaplain services and chaplains.
+The 10635NAT Diploma of Chaplaincy is developed by the College in consultation with The Salvation Army's chaplain services and chaplains.

 The course meets the development and training needs, and accreditation of chaplains.
-This qualification equips chaplains to provide services and/or interventions to clients in a variety of settings.
+The qualification will equip chaplains to provide services and/or interventions to clients in a variety of settings.

 - Request Information

 - Delivery ModeBlended (Classroom and Online)

 - VenueSydney classes will be held at Stanmore House, 97 Cambridge St, Stanmore NSW 2048